-Chapter 4 focuses on the limited water and wastewater resources in the Town.
-The current issues and opportunities, coupled with a review of existing and future conditions of water demand in Wellton, provides an outlook for water resources for the Town.
-The end of this chapter contains goals and policies designed to address water and water resources in the Town of Wellton.
+Chapter four focuses on the limited water and wastewater resources in the Town of Wellton.
+The current issues and opportunities, coupled with a review of existing and future conditions of water demand in Wellton, provides an outlook for water resources for the Town of Wellton.
+The end of this chapter contains goals and policies designed to address water and wastewater resources in the Town of Wellton.

-Although the Town of Wellton does not statutorily require a water and wastewater resources element, the Town has elected to provide one.
+Although the Town of Wellton does not statutorily require a water and wastewater resources element, the Town of Wellton has elected to provide one.
 The Water and Wastewater Resources Element of the Wellton 2023 General Plan provides background on the surface water, groundwater, and treated effluent water supplied for Wellton.
 This element reviews the anticipated future demand of water to accommodate growth projected in the Plan and how the demand will be served by existing water supplies and infrastructure.